 We all know the greatest fear in retirement is running out of money.
-Obviously, the longer you live, the greater the chance you run out of money.
-In fact, longevity risk is the leading risk in retirement planning, as longevity is the great multiplier of risk: all risks are worse with longevity.
+The longer you live, the greater the chance you run out of money.
+Longevity risk is the leading risk in retirement planning, as longevity is the great multiplier of risk: all risks are worse with longevity.

 We all need to plan for longevity!
 Unfortunately, the alternative is not as much fun.

 Longevity planning is not a product.
 Instead, longevity planning encompasses wellness, accessible housing, planning for cognitive decline, healthcare, and other non-financial considerations.
 I like to focus on financial strategies, so we will discuss the financial aspects of longevity planning.

 What is longevity risk and retirement planning?
 Let’s start with a definition.

 Longevity planning is not about the product.
 It acknowledges that all other retirement risks increase when you live a long time!
 From a purely financial standpoint, the longer you live, the more assets are required to take on those risks.

 Longevity planning begins with social security planning.
 Social security is the most straightforward first step to ensure adequate resources if you should live a long life.
 Nowhere else do you find a cost-of-living adjusted annuity with a government guarantee.

 Social security optimization should be considered before any withdrawal strategy or insurance product.
 Delaying social security is the most cost-effective way to guarantee an ongoing, cost-of-living-adjusted income stream that lasts as long as you do.

 Beyond social security, withdrawal rate must also be optimized for longevity.
 Here, you need to understand how withdrawal rate, sequence of return risk, asset allocation, and other products (such as life insurance and annuities) interact over decades of de-accumulation.